Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

 Despite the simplifications described above, the fit was unstable, due to a strong correlation between the parameters.
 To resolve this, we began with a sequential fit (referred to as \texttt{Fit1} in the following) that takes advantage of physical insight into the ways in which particular features of the spectra depend on the parameters of the model.

-We first note that in the model the quadratic coefficient of the Zeeman effect in Table \ref{tab:fit_parameters} depends mainly on the energy gap $\Delta$ between the $v'=0$ levels of the $0^+$ and $0^-$ states.
+As noted above, the quadratic coefficient of the Zeeman effect in \tab{tab:fit_parameters} depends mainly on the energy gap $\Delta$ between the $v'=0$ levels of the $0^+$ and $0^-$ states.
 Thus, we run the fitting procedure with only five free parameters and with $\Delta$ frozen to an arbitrary value.
 This procedure is repeated for many values of $\Delta$, allowing us to identify sets of parameters that correctly reproduce the quadratic Zeeman shift.
 Since the simplified Hamiltonian of the model ignores several small contributions, the fit is not expected to reach the experimental accuracy (estimated at a few kHz).
-The resulting parameters are reported in Table \ref{tab:model_parameters}, and the experimental energy levels are reproduced with a mean error of 240~kHz.
-The uncertainty on $\Delta$ is obtained first, from the variation of the quadratic Zeeman coefficient $a_2$ (Table \ref{tab:fit_parameters}) with $\Delta$: the experimental uncertainty on $a_2$ determines the uncertainty on $\Delta$.
+The resulting parameters are reported in \tab{tab:model_parameters}, and the experimental energy levels are reproduced with a mean error of 240~kHz.
+The uncertainty on $\Delta$ is obtained first, from the variation of the quadratic Zeeman coefficient $a_2$ (\tab{tab:fit_parameters}) with $\Delta$: the experimental uncertainty on $a_2$ determines the uncertainty on $\Delta$.
 The uncertainty on the other parameters is the quadratic sum of two independent uncertainties of comparable magnitude.
 The first is provided by the fitting routine itself.
 The second is deduced from a Monte-Carlo exploration of the variation of the parameters for about 1000 values of $\Delta$ randomly chosen within its uncertainty interval.

 Only four of the six lines predicted to states with $J'=1,\, M'_F=4$ were initially recorded, making their assignment unclear.
 We ignored them in the first step.
 After obtaining reliable values for the parameters, the model was precise enough to assign the four recorded lines, allowing us to refine the fit by including them and to predict the position of the two missing lines.
-The initially missing lines were then measured, as described in Sec.\ \ref{sec:rot_hf_structure}, and included in the final fit.
-To compare experiment and theory, we show the relative transition positions in the form of a stick spectrum in \fig{\ref{fig:stick_spectra}}.
+The initially missing lines were then measured, as described in Sec.~\ref{sec:rot_hf_structure}, and included in the final fit.
+To compare experiment and theory, we show the relative transition frequencies in the form of a stick spectrum in \fig{fig:stick_spectra}.